 Athens is a city to discover by foot.
 You can easily see the main attractions in one day, assuming you don’t spend an hour in front of each ancient ruin… Because there are a lot of interesting ruins in Athens besides the famous Parthenon.
 In fact the city is full of them.

 - Ride the Shinkansen.
 This ultramodern and fast eel-like train will take you almost anywhere in Japan, with stewardesses onboard like in airplanes (try the extra sweet iced coffee!).
 Booking a ticket can be tricky, as sales offices’ employees won’t necessarily speak (understandable) english and the vending machines won’t clearly inform you need both a fare ticket and a seat reservation (on separate coupons) to board the train… If you travel coach, be aware of the 2-3 seat configuration.
 Also note that rail passes are not accepted on the fastest trains (mainly known as Nozomi trains).

 - Chase Mount Fuji.
 Easy?
 Nope.
 The (very) shy mountain is often surrounded by thick clouds and weather changes a lot around there… Even on a day with clear blue skies there is no guarantee of seeing it.
 So check weather forecasts until the last minute.
 The easiest way to see it is from the Shinkansen train (between Tokyo and Kyoto for example).
 If you are travelling westbound, seat on the right side of the train (and on the left side if you are heading east).
 The moment may only last a few seconds before the clouds cover it again, but it really is worth a try.

 Last month thepickytraveller spent 2 days in Singapore.
 What a special place!

-The experience begins with Singapore Airlines and Continue reading “Singapore in 2 days”
+The experience begins with Singapore Airlines and Continue reading “Singapore in Two Days”